How do I become an intern?

 Can I take a class during the internship?

 The intern will need to be careful not to be too busy with side responsibilities.
-It may work out, but it should be talked over and approved with the Internship Director first.
-Please do not commit to a 2nd position without talking with us first!
+It may work out, but it must be approved with the Internship Director first.

 Is this a paid internship?